Unitary equivalences for reductive p-adic groups: Introduction

-{An important consequence of this approach is that it gives a unified framework for obtaining functorial unitary correspondences between two Bernstein components for possibly different groups.
-Whenever two Bernstein components are controlled by isomorphic affine Hecke algebras such that the conditions I, II above hold, one has a functorial unitary correspondence.
+{An important consequence of this approach is that it gives a unified framework for obtaining unitary categorical equivalences between two Bernstein components for possibly different groups.
+Whenever two Bernstein components are controlled by isomorphic affine Hecke algebras such that the conditions (I)-(III) above hold, one has a unitary equivalence.
 The example we present in detail to illustrate this is the case of ramified principal series of a split group where we obtain a correspondence with the unramified principal series of a (split) endoscopic group (Theorem \ref{t:1.4}).

-But there is another, subtler phenomenon: there are important cases when the two affine Hecke algebras are not isomorphic, but certain of their graded versions (in the sense of \cite{L1}) are.
+There is another, subtler phenomenon: there are important cases when the two affine Hecke algebras are not isomorphic, but certain of their graded versions (in the sense of \cite{L1}) are.
 Again our methods allow us to conclude similar unitary correspondences.
-The example that we present in detail is that of unramified principal series of quasisplit unramified groups, and the correspondences are again with unramified principal series of certain (split) endoscopic groups (Theorem \ref{t:1.3}).
-We explain the two examples in more detail in the introduction, after presenting the fundamental case of the Borel-Casselman equivalence.}
+The example that we present in detail is that of unramified principal series of quasisplit unramified groups, and the equivalences are again with unramified principal series of certain (split) endoscopic groups (Theorem \ref{t:1.3}).
+We explain these two examples in more detail in the introduction, after presenting the fundamental case of the Borel-Casselman equivalence.}

 Let $\bF$ be a $p$-adic field of characteristic zero.
 Let $\CG$ be the $\bF$-points of a connected linear algebraic reductive group defined over $\bF.$ Let $A$ be a maximally split torus of $\CG$ and set $M=C_\CG(A)$, the centralizer of $A$ in $\CG.$ Fix a special maximal compact open subgroup $\CK$ and an Iwahori subgroup $\CI\subset \CK$ of $\CG$, attached by Bruhat-Tits theory to $A.$ Let $^0\!M=M\cap \CK$ be the maximal compact open subgroup of $M.$ A complex character $\chi: M\to \bC^\times$ is called unramified if $\chi|_{^0\!M}=\one,$ and it is called ramified otherwise.